malkawimahdi/investigating-loop-detection-algorithms/README.md

 ## Shell Scripts
 Contains shell scripts to generate results for all algorithms compared.

 "cbmc-algorithms-test-generation.sh" generates the results for both CBMC algorithms.
+This script contains 5 arguements, in which 1 is mandatory.
+-f is the input (*.c) program file given as input to the script (REQUIRED) -l generates results for lexical_loops.h (Optional)
+-n generates results for natural_loops.h (Optional)
+-s generates a control flow graph from the input program returning an svg (Optional) -h show all options (Optional)

 "developed-algorithms-test-generation.sh" generates results for each generated algorithm.
 This algorithm requires that it be imported into the source code's location to operate.
 It is located in a separate directory to avoid duplicating the script unnecessarily.
+This script does not take any arguements.

 ```
  ┣ 📂shell-scripts